maflcko/b-c-gui-translations-review/reviews/tr.md

         <source>Change:</source>
         <translation>Değiştir</translation>

 YES
-The English term "Change:" in the Bitcoin context refers to the remaining amount returned to the sender after a transaction, not the verb "Change" as in "to change something."
-The translation "Değiştir" is the imperative verb "Change" (command form), which is incorrect here.
-The correct translation should be a noun indicating "change" as in monetary change or remaining balance.
+The translation is inaccurate.
+In the context of Bitcoin, "Change:" refers to the leftover amount (change output) in a transaction, not the verb "Değiştir" ("Change" as in "Modify").
+The correct Turkish translation for "Change:" (as in the noun for Bitcoin transaction change) is "Para Üstü:" or "Para üstü:".

 Correct translation:
-"Değişim:" or better, the commonly used term in Turkish Bitcoin context: "Kalan:" or "Artan:"
-However, the most accurate and widely used translation for "Change:" in Bitcoin wallets is "Para Üstü:" or simply "Change:" left untranslated but typically "Para Üstü:" is used in common Turkish wallets.

-Hence, the best translation here is:
-"Para Üstü:"
+Para Üstü:
 ```

 ```
         <source>(un)select all</source>
         <translation>tümünü seçmek</translation>

 YES
-The English phrase "(un)select all" implies toggling the selection state, i.e., selecting all if none are selected or unselecting all if all are selected.
-The Turkish translation "tümünü seçmek" only means "select all" and does not convey the toggle or unselect meaning.
+The translation "tümünü seçmek" means "to select all" in Turkish, but it does not properly represent the toggling implied by "(un)select all" (i.e., select all or deselect all).

 Correct translation:
-"(tümünü) seç / seçimi kaldır"
-or simply
+Tümünü (seç/deseç)
+or, more commonly:
-"Tümünü seç / seçimi kaldır"
+Tümünü seç / seçimi kaldır
-to express the toggle action clearly.
 ```

 ```
         <source>Amount</source>
         <translation>Mitar</translation>

 YES
-The Turkish translation "Mitar" is incorrect.
-The correct translation for "Amount" in this Bitcoin context is "Tutar" or "Miktar".
+The Turkish translation "Mitar" is incorrect and appears to be a misspelling or unrelated word.
+The correct translation for "Amount" is "Tutar".

 Correct translation:
 Tutar
 ```